tebwritescode/etos/README.md

 ```bash
 cat '<EMAIL_OUTPUT_LOCATION>.pdf' | fabric --model llama3:latest --pattern write_code --remoteOllamaServer <REMOTE_OLLAMA_SERVER> | save NewTo-Do
 ```
-19. Setup the smb mount for obsidian folder
+19. Setup the smb mount for obsidian folder, there are tons of tutorials out there for how to mount a SMB share, at the end of the day the files from this directory just need to go to your obsidian library, you can do that with Syncthing, an SMB share, or your choice of getting it there.
 20. Create a bash script to perform tasks
 ```bash
 mkdir /opt/etos